Python Conversation

 dora new --kind node talker --lang python

-Now open up the talker/talker/main.py file in your text editor.
+Now open the talker-1/talker_1/main.py file in your text editor.

 4. How the default node works

-Your node is very bare bones right now but here is an explanation of what is going on in it by default.
+Your node is very bare bones right now.
+Below is an explanation of how it works by default.

 from dora import Node